webqit/observer/README.md

 #### Concept: *Paths*

-Observe "a value at a path" on a given tree:
+Observe "the value" at a path in a given tree:

 ```js
 // A tree structure that satisfies the path above